isomerpages/moe-zhangdepri/_about-zps/School Rules and Regulations.md

 *   All Zhangderens are expected to adhere to the schools rules and procedures stated above.
 When there is a violation, appropriate disciplinary actions will be taken.
 When there is ambiguity, decision by the Student Management Department under the advice of the school leaders will be final.
 Inappropriate behaviour are categorized into minor and major offences.

-*   Consequences for <b>minor</b> misbehaviour range from warning to detention.
-For <b>major</b> misbehaviour, the consequences include caning, in-house suspension and any other appropriate actions deemed necessary by the Principal or Vice Principal.
+*   Consequences for&nbsp;<b>minor</b>&nbsp;misbehaviour range from warning to detention.
+For&nbsp;<b>major</b> misbehaviour, the consequences include caning, in-house suspension and any other appropriate actions deemed necessary by the Principal or Vice Principal.
 Besides referring the students for counselling, parents will be called in to help the school to monitor their child’s behaviour.
 In addition, students may be required to perform community services for a specific duration.